Dementia design with the University of Stirling

-Dementia is one of the fastest growing health challenges in the UK, with diagnoses expected to reach 1.6 million people by 2040.
+Dementia is one of the fastest growing health challenges in the UK - but the right environment can make a life-changing difference.

 The home is built on their design principles proven to improve independence, orientation, emotional wellbeing, and overall quality of life.

-It is anticipated to be Exemplar Health Care’s first home to achieve the Stirling Gold Environment Award.
+It’s anticipated to be Exemplar Health Care’s first home to achieve the DSDC’s Dementia Design Gold Accreditation.

-Carefully considered design features help reduce confusion, support orientation, and create spaces that feel calm and reassuring.
+The home has carefully considered design features to help reduce confusion, support orientation, and create spaces that feel calm and reassuring, including:

-Thoughtful, dementia sensitive décor helps people feel safe, settled and more confident in their surroundings.
+• thoughtful, dementia sensitive décor that helps people feel safe, settled, and more confident in their surroundings

 Bedrooms with en-suite wet rooms

-Identified with memory boxes, a room number and personalised occupant sign in the unit’s colour, helping people recognise their own space more easily.
+• Identified with memory boxes, a room number, and personalised occupant signs in the unit’s colour, helping people recognise their own space more easily.

 Shared living and dining areas

-All with viewing panels that allow people to see into before entering.
+• Viewing panels that allow people to see into rooms before entering.

 Spaces that adapt to therapeutic needs and interests